IvanGavlik/angularRecipes/README.md

 These are recipes for angular projects

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.